 What should be your Emergency Fund amount?

-There are many conflicted views on this.
-Some says 3 months of living expenses is good enough for a contingency fund.
+There are many conflicting views on this.
+Some say 3 months of living expenses is good enough for a contingency fund.
 Others say at least 6 months of expenses should be covered.
 Finally, some experts say 9 to 12 months of expenses should be in an emergency fund.

 The reason for so many different opinions is that one size doesn’t fit all.
 How much money one needs in a contingency will depend on one’s financial situation.

-Generally, six months of expenses is taken as a rule of thumb for the amount required as emergency fund.
+Generally, six months of expenses are taken as a rule of thumb for the amount required as an emergency fund.
 This is because it is believed that in this duration people can find another source of income.